PlaydateSquad/pd-achievements/docs/achievements.md

 ## The `achievements.lua` Module

 This module is responsible for tracking and saving achievement progress for your game.
-Can be used as a standalone library, or in congruence with [toasts.lua](./toasts.md) or [viewer.lua](./viewer.md)
+It can be used as a standalone library, or in congruence with [toasts.lua](./toasts.md) or [viewer.lua](./viewer.md)

 > NOTE: This is a reference implementation.
 You may use it as-is, or you may implement achievements in whatever manner you prefer as long as you save your data in `/Shared/Achievements/` according to the [schema](../achievements.schema.json).